NSO-developer/nso-gitbook/administration/management/system-management/README.md

 When NSO is started, it reads its configuration file and starts all subsystems configured to start (such as NETCONF, CLI, etc.).

-By default, NSO starts in the background without an associated terminal.
-It is recommended to use a [System Install](../../installation-and-deployment/system-install.md) when installing NSO for production deployment.
-This will create an `init` script that starts NSO when the system boots, and makes NSO start the service manager.
+When started directly with the `ncs` command, NSO starts in the background without an associated terminal.
+For production deployments, use a [System Install](../../installation-and-deployment/system-install.md) and manage NSO through the generated `ncs.service` systemd unit.

+The systemd service starts NSO in foreground mode so that systemd directly tracks the `ncs.smp` process.
+The `systemctl start ncs` operation waits until NSO is fully started and ready, and has no fixed startup timeout.
+Use `systemctl status ncs` and `journalctl -u ncs` to monitor startup progress.

+### Systemd Process Supervision

+The generated service uses `Restart=on-failure`. systemd restarts the complete NSO service after an unexpected process failure, with a short delay between attempts.
+A clean exit, including one requested with `ncs --stop`, leaves the service stopped.
+Use `systemctl stop ncs`, `systemctl restart ncs`, and `systemctl reload ncs` for normal service management.

+This supervision behavior applies to the generated systemd service.
+Directly started Local Install instances may behave differently.

 ## Licensing NSO <a href="#ug.ncs_sys_mgmt.licensing" id="ug.ncs_sys_mgmt.licensing"></a>